dimasad/hedeut/README.md

 jaxutils
 ========

-Utilities and decorating for working with JAX.
+Utilities and decorators for working with JAX.